vvv-school/vvv18-demo-team-orange/README.md

 `RpcClient rpcPortARE;`

-Then to send the command pfar, we need to use a vocab instead of a string.
+Then to send the command pfar, we need to use a vocab instead of a string:

-`Bottle cmdARE;
+`Bottle cmdARE;`
-cmdARE.addVocab(Vocab::encode("pfar"));`
+`cmdARE.addVocab(Vocab::encode("pfar"));`

-And then we add the point coordinates usind a list:
+And finally we add the point coordinates usind a list:

 `Bottle &tmpList=cmdARE.addList();
 tmpList.addDouble(-1.0);
 tmpList.addDouble(0.0);
 tmpList.addDouble(0.0);`

-Once we send the bottle to the ARE module, it replies with a vocab [ack]/[nack].
-We chech the answer comparing vocabs:
+Once we send the bottle to the ARE module, it replies with a vocab [ack]/[nack] and we check the answer comparing the vocabs:

 `Bottle replyARE
 rpcPortARE.write(cmdARE,replyARE);